Faris Odeh: Aftermath and death

 Odeh's 17-year-old cousin Shadi, a Palestinian policeman, was killed during a confrontation with Israeli troops on 1 November.
 "When that happened, Faris said, 'I swear I'll avenge his death,'" Anam Odeh told the Post.
 "He went to Shadi's funeral wreath and placed a snapshot of himself in it.
 He said the wreath would be for him, too."

 Later, Odeh was reportedly at the front of a group of young Palestinians throwing rocks at Israeli troops at the Karni crossing, when Israeli soldiers opened fire.
-His friends say that as Odeh crouched to pick up a stone, he was hit in the neck and that because he was so close to an Israeli tank that they had to wait an hour before they felt it was safe to remove his body and load it into an ambulance.
+His friends said that as Odeh crouched to pick up a stone, he was hit in the neck and that, because he was so close to an Israeli tank, that they had to wait nearly an hour before they felt it was safe to remove his body and load it into an ambulance.
 He was pronounced dead upon arrival at the hospital.

 Reaction

 According to United Press International (UPI), tens of thousands of people attended Odeh's funeral.
 His father told UPI: "He is a martyr, and this is what he always wanted to be, a martyr for the sake of Al Aqsa."
-Like many Palestinian families who had a member killed by Israeli troops after the outbreak of the Second Intifada, the Odehs received a $10,000 cheque from Iraq's then president Saddam Hussein.
+Like many Palestinian families who had a member killed by Israeli troops after the outbreak of the Second Intifada, the Odehs received a $10,000 cheque from then-Iraqi president Saddam Hussein.
 His mother remarked that, "Faris was a boy who loved me so much [...]
 His blood is worth so much more."

 Since his death, Odeh and his image have become iconic, and a symbol of the Second Intifada: "one boy, who dies in a similar confrontation only after the picture is taken, has come to represent [...] thousands of other[s]".
 Dubbed the "Palestinian everyman" and the "poster boy of Palestinian defiance," for many Palestinians he is a hero, portrayed in graffiti, wall art, calendars and posters.
 In 2001, his slingshot appeared in an exhibit called "100 Martyrs – 100 Lives" at the Khalil Sakakini Cultural Center in Ramallah, and he was praised by Yasser Arafat in February 2002.

 The Faris Odeh activism award has been created in his name, granted annually by Al-Awda: The Palestine Right to Return Coalition (PRCC).
 The recipient in 2003 was Dr. Salman Abu-Sitta.
 The photograph, Faris' story and the iconography around it have also subsequently been taken up as a teaching point in human rights and advocacy educational resources.

 In the Washington Post interview, his mother said of the image: "When I see his picture my heart is torn to pieces.
 I guess I feel proud for him being called a hero, standing in front of a tank and all that.
 But when I see his classmates come around after school, all I can do is cry. […] I'm so afraid that Faris' death will be for nothing.
 That everything will just go back to normal.
 And the only thing that happened is that I'll have lost my son."